 Arvydas Malcys has collaborated with a number of renowned performers including Sergei Krylov, David Geringas, Yuri Bashmet, Camilla Hoitenga, Mark Grauwels, Denis Shapovalov, Karina Georgian, Boris Andrianov, Alexander Ramm, Hartmut Rohde, Alexander Zemtsov, Alena Baeva, Maria Fedotova, Maria Vlasova, as well as conductors Mstislav Rostropovich, Misha Rakhlevsky, Andres Mustonen, Olari Elts, Hendrik Vestmann, Andris Nelsons, Damian Iorio, Daniel Gazon, Valentin Uriupin, and great many Lithuanian performers and conductors.

-Arvydas Malcys' works were performed by over thirty symphony and chamber orchestras including Armenian Philharmonic Symphony Orchestra, Latvian National Symphony Orchestra, Baden-Baden Philharmonic Symphony Orchestra, Leipzig MDR Symphony Orchestra, Meiningen Symphony Orchestra, Novaya Rossiya Symphony Orchestra, Kazan State Symphony Orchestra, Ljubljana Philharmonic Chamber Orchestra, Belgrade Philharmonic Chamber Orchestra, Moscow Kremlin Chamber Orchestra, Moscow Soloists, Moscow Virtuosi, Israel Chamber Orchestra, Berlin Camerata, Hamburg Camerata, Kiev Camerata, as well as all professional orchestras from Lithuania.
+Arvydas Malcys' works were performed by over thirty symphony and chamber orchestras including Armenian Philharmonic Symphony Orchestra, Latvian National Symphony Orchestra, Baden-Baden Philharmonic Symphony Orchestra, Leipzig MDR Symphony Orchestra, Meiningen Symphony Orchestra, Novaya Rossiya Symphony Orchestra, Kazan State Symphony Orchestra, Ljubljana Philharmonic Chamber Orchestra, Belgrade Philharmonic Chamber Orchestra, Russian National Symphony Orchestra, Moscow Kremlin Chamber Orchestra, Moscow Soloists, Moscow Virtuosi, Israel Chamber Orchestra, Berlin Camerata, Hamburg Camerata, Kiev Camerata, as well as all professional orchestras from Lithuania.

 Instrumental music makes up the most significant part of Arvydas Malcys' creative output.
 In a number of his works for various instrumental settings, the tendencies of absolute music fit well with nearly expressionistic imagery and sound poetry reminiscent of the impressionism; a feel for neoclassical forms with aleatory and a penchant for colourful textures and specific sound effects.
 Having a discriminating ear, he takes special interest in timbre possibilities of different instruments in various registers of their range.
 Well familiar with peculiarities of instruments, Arvydas Malcys manipulates manifold expressional possibilities of individual instruments and their combinations, and thereby shapes them to serve as strongly-flavoured personifications, well-nigh "theatrical" characters.
 His music is fraught with contrast, grotesque and irony.